DaWoody/Astrology-JS/README.md

 This project is aimed to be an open source project to design a simple javascript class that could be used to generate general astrological information to individuals based on birth date information and such.
 The idea is that the class could be instantiated and used in a general web-project and then accessed through a set of different public methods that add data, do calculations and present information back to the user.
 Currently the class is meant to load some general information data about the different zodiac signs from a json resource.
-The default settings is to load the data from two json-files to get the specific date information for each zodiac signs aswell as a more detailed description about what a specific zodiac sign entails.
+The default settings is to load the data from a json-files to get the specific date information for each zodiac signs aswell as a more detailed description about what a specific zodiac sign entails.
 The source for the json data could be altered through providing a ```connectionObject``` to the constructor method as explained below.

 ## How to use the Astrology class